EXPERIENCE WINTER AT THE GARDEN

 Kousa dogwood (Cornus kousa)

-Creamy white “flowers” are highlights of a kousa dogwood in late spring, but these small flowering trees impress in all seasons.
+Creamy white “flowers” are highlights of a kousa dogwood in late spring, but these trees impress in all seasons.
 Fall color is stunning, from burgundy to orange, and foliage remains on the tree for weeks.
-Their bark exfoliates to expose beautiful patches of tan, gray, and brown.
+Their bark exfoliates to expose beautiful patches of tan, gray, and brown, a source of winter interest when leaves have fallen.
 You can find multiple kousa dogwoods in the Lawn Garden.

 The needles of a Japanese umbrella pine are still a vibrant green in the middle of December.